Winter teachings

 Many of you as repeat clients would know that we were Tasmania’s first river-based lodge operators, based on the North Esk for a number of seasons up to 2007.
 Since leaving RiverFly lodge, we’ve been working extremely hard at finding a new permanent home for RiverFly customers, in the form of a venue that would offer relaxation and rejuvenation in the country, with classy modern rooms, and good quality comfortable dining.
 As such, we are excited to announce that RiverFly again has a home for its guests, now located at Quamby Estate.

 Through a strategic alliance with Quamby Estate, a large 1830’s Anglo-Indian estate just 15 minutes west of Launceston, we now have a new base for the accommodation side of our business, central to Tasmania’s northern rivers (in fact, the Meander River forms part of the magnificent views from the estate).
-This impressive estate is owned and operated by Anthology www.anthology.travel, new eco-tourism travel group who also owns and operates the world famous Cradle Huts and Bay of Fires Walks from Quamby Estate.
+This impressive estate is owned and operated by Anthology www.anthology.travel, a new eco-tourism travel group who also owns and operates the world famous Cradle Huts and Bay of Fires Walks from Quamby Estate.
 The partnership between Anthology and RiverFly Tasmania is great news for the $60M Tasmanian recreational fishing industry.

 RiverFly Tasmania and Quamby Estate have launched two initial packages, starting at three days and three nights from $1662 per person for two anglers.
 For the non-anglers there are massages, local winery tours, and golf on the estates own 9-hole course.
 Visit our packages page for more information.
 You can book your place for next season now by Emailing Daniel.